Bessel Function Analysis of Nesterov's ODE in $N$-Player Quadratic Games: Abstract

 \section{Abstract}

-We analyze Nesterov's accelerated gradient descent (NAGD) for Nash equilibrium seeking in $N$-player quadratic games.
-While the continuous-time NAGD dynamics, specifically the Su--Boyd--Cand\`{e}s ODE, are well understood for convex optimization, their behavior with non-symmetric pseudo-gradient matrices arising in games has not been previously studied.
-We establish sharp spectral characterizations: stability holds if and only if all eigenvalues of the pseudo-gradient matrix $G$ lie in $\R_{\geq 0}$, with the convergence direction additionally requiring diagonalizability of $G$.
-Remarkably, complex eigenvalues with positive real parts, which ensure stability for first-order gradient dynamics, induce exponential instability in NAGD.
-This reveals that the momentum mechanism enabling $O(1/t^2)$ convergence in optimization can be detrimental for equilibrium seeking in non-potential games, providing theoretical guidance for algorithm selection.
+We analyze Nesterov's accelerated gradient dynamics for pseudo-gradient equilibrium seeking in \(N\)-player quadratic games.
+When each player's cost is convex in its own action, the pseudo-gradient stationary points considered here are Nash equilibria.
+While the continuous-time NAGD dynamics---the Su--Boyd--Candès ODE---are well understood for convex optimization, their behavior with non-symmetric pseudo-gradient matrices arising in games is substantially different.

+Using a Bessel-function modal analysis, we show that a stationary point is generically unstable whenever any eigenvalue of the pseudo-gradient matrix \(G\) lies outside \(\mathbb R_{\ge 0}\).
+Conversely, if every eigenvalue lies in \(\mathbb R_{\ge 0}\) and \(G\) is diagonalizable, all trajectories are bounded and converge to \(\mathcal N(G)\), with the components transverse to \(\mathcal N(G)\) decaying at rate \(O(t^{-3/2})\).
+The diagonalizability hypothesis is essential: defective Jordan blocks with nonnegative eigenvalues can change the polynomial behavior and may cause divergence.
+In particular, complex eigenvalues with positive real parts, which stabilize first-order gradient dynamics, induce exponential instability in NAGD.
+This shows that the momentum mechanism responsible for acceleration in optimization can be detrimental for equilibrium seeking in non-potential games.